Defined Benefit (DB) pension policy changes

 What are the next steps?

-• The judgment in Verity Trustees is expected to be issued in 2026
+• The judgment in Verity Trustees is expected to be issued some time in 2026

 What should schemes and employers do now?

-• Schemes that have reviewed their historic amendments - to identify any that might be invalid as a result of the Virgin Media case - may want to consider with their legal advisers and scheme actuary whether they will be able to make use of the proposed legal solution, once it is in force, to address any areas of uncertainty
+• Schemes that have reviewed their historic amendments - to identify any that might be invalid as a result of the Virgin Media case - may want to consider with their legal advisers and scheme actuary whether they can make use of the legal solution to address any areas of uncertainty

 Related Resources